 And, if a corporation,

 b.
-Last 2 years of Business Tax Returns including all schedules
+The last 2 years of Business Tax Returns including all schedules

 c.
 Last 2 years of Schedule K-1 tax form